The Most Bike-Friendly City in Every Single State

 New Jersey: Hoboken

 With Manhattan looming across the river, Hoboken, New Jersey is a great way to admire the skyline of the big city without the chaos of cycling in it.
 The Hudson River Waterfront Walkway passes through Hoboken.
-This 18.5-mile pathway, open to pedestrians, cyclists and other non-motorized vehicles, passes through nine riverside towns and provides stunning views of Manhattan and the Hudson River.
+This 18.5-mile pathway, open to pedestrians, cyclists, and other non-motorized vehicles, passes through nine riverside towns and provides stunning views of Manhattan and the Hudson River.
 For those wishing to venture into Manhattan for the day—with or without a bike—take the waterfront walkway to the World Financial Center Paulus Hook ferry in Paulus Hook, New Jersey.
 Have you seen this magical fairy trail in suburban New Jersey?

 New Mexico: Albuquerque

 The City of Albuquerque has more than 400 miles of bike paths and trails connecting residential and commercial areas to some of the cities most famous attractions, including the New Mexico Museum of Natural History and Albuquerque Biological Park.
 The Paseo del Bosque Trail passes through the city from north to south along the Rio Grande river for unrivaled views of this stunning body of water.
 For something a little out of town, the Sandia Foothills provide a number of single track trails for mountain bikers of all abilities.
-Local business like The Bikesmith offer daily rentals for all ages and activities.
+Local businesses like The Bikesmith offer daily rentals for all ages and activities.

 New York: New York City